 The following SOP should be followed for unheralded presentations to resus-

 1) Child is taken to space 1 resus from triage/ waiting room (other spaces should be utilised only if space 1 is in use)

 3) First responder PPE is donned in resus by the most senior doctor and 1 nurse who begin initial assessment/ resuscitation.
 PPE grab bags are in each space.
 (Nursing and medical resus responders should be allocated daily at the start of each shift change.)

 4) All other responders quickly don full PPE in resus corridor before entering resus at which time, if needed, the first responders should then be relieved to allow them to don adequate PPE.

 5) 2222 call is put out and ED consultant called in if not resident by the ED co-ordinator if appropriate.

-6) Grab bags accessed for correct age/weight of child and placed at the bedside on a silver tray by the resus runner if not already done.
+6) Equipment grab bags accessed for correct age/weight of child and placed at the bedside on a silver tray by the resus runner if not already done.

 7) Greeter role established in resus corridor to ensure 2222 responders don appropriate PPE and access resus correctly for the duration of the resuscitation.

 8) Role allocation undertaken as soon as is practical and should include a minimum of:

 Team Leader (may also need to assume a ‘hands on’ role until adequate staffing arrives)

 Primary Survey/ Procedure Doctor (roles can be separated once adequate staff)